Filing a Workers’ Compensation Claim in New Jersey

 We know the tactics that employers and insurance companies use to keep the amount of your benefits low, and we know how to respond to those tactics.
 If they challenge your injuries or the need for treatment, we can send you to a doctor for a second opinion.
 If they suggest you are ready to return to work, we provide evidence that you are still recovering from your injury.

 If you were hurt in a workplace accident, don’t take chances.
 Get an experienced workers’ compensation attorney on your side.
 Contact us to schedule a free consultation.
 We’ll review the details of your claim and go over your options.
 We’ll give you an honest assessment of what to expect and will also answer any questions that you have.
-Our offices are located in Shrewsbury and Freehold.
+Our offices are located in Shrewsbury and Newark.